 Major League Soccer has national TV broadcast relationships with ESPN, FOX and Univision, as well as TSN and TVA in Canada.

-The partnership between FCC and Star64 is now in its fourth year and not only includes WSTR’s agreement to carry all of FC Cincinnati’s games that are not nationally televised, but also extends the show into a two-and-a-half hour window to now accommodate a 30-minute postgame show during each telecast.
+The partnership between FCC and Star64 is now in its sixth year and not only includes WSTR’s agreement to carry all of FC Cincinnati’s games that are not nationally televised, but also extends the show into a two-and-a-half hour window to accommodate a 30-minute postgame show during each telecast.
 Each production is slated to feature angles from at least 10 cameras every show, including goal cameras

 Fans outside the Tri-State area can stream all non-nationally televised games through ESPN+.
 The Tri-State area will be blacked out on ESPN+.

 To determine which streaming service you are eligible for click here.

 Nationally televised games are streamed on the network’s own streaming platform.
 Games televised nationally on the ESPN family of networks (ESPN, ESPN2, ESPNNews, ESPNU, etc.) can be found on the ESPN app, Games televised nationally on the FOX family of networks (FOX, FS1, FS2, FX, FXX, etc.) can be found on the Fox Sports app.
 Authenticated ESPN and FOX subscribers can log in to watch anywhere in the U.S. via participating distributors.